ucb-bar/chipyard/docs/Customization/Keys-Traits-Configs.rst

 Keys, Traits, and Configs
 =========================

-You have probably seen snippets of Chisel referencing Keys, Traits, and Configs by this point.
+You have probably seen snippets of Chisel referencing keys, traits, and configs by this point.
 This section aims to elucidate the interactions between these Chisel/Scala components, and provide best practices for how these should be used to create a parameterized design and configure it.